yoonsoo-park/aws-omni-channel/docs/Development.md

 ### App Deployment

-Below steps are applied to the App-Template project terminal
+Below steps are applied to the Omni-Channel project terminal

 1. Ensure the initial project setup and authentication to your AWS account are complete as directed in [AWS Authentication](#aws-authentication) step above

 2. Ensure the modules are installed and python virtual environment is created, as directed in the [Initial project checkout setup](#initial-project-checkout-setup)

-3. Build the app- project
+3. Build the omni-channel project

     ```bash
     npm run build
     ```

-4. To deploy App-Template stacks:
+4. To deploy Omni-Channel stacks:

     ```bash
     npm run aws:deploy
     ```

-5. To destroy App-Template stacks once you are done:
+5. To destroy Omni-Channel stacks once you are done:

     ```bash
     npm run aws:destroy